 Meanwhile TRICK 'R TREAT is a life (and death) affirming gas with almost no torture porn, just lots of fun, crazy, Halloween-empowering spookshow ghoulshit!
 So what if it's a little overstuffed with elaborate pumpkins and set decor and adds up to less than the sum of its parts, and leaves the fate of a poor doggy all but forgotten?
 That last part does bug me, but you can't ever perfect everything to have.

 I mean, let's face facts: a lot of anthology horror films suck, and why?
 In my opinion they don't invest much care on the sometimes lengthy set ups for the shock twist endings.
-In other words, they're not in the moment, they presume no one is paying attention to the character development and just waiting for the pay off, so why bother crafting good shots or decor or characters?
-TRICK 'R TREAT is a film where every moment counts, each second is filled with some kind of macabre image and enough Halloween bric a brac and crazy character tics and touches to keep this interesting for dozens of viewings to come.
-Clearly a labor of love for writer-director Michael Dougherty (he wrote X-Men 2), it's the kind of thing that can turn you completely around on Halloween and horror films, the way THE WARRIORS can turn you around on urban grime!
+In other words, they're not in the moment: they presume no one is paying attention to the character development and just waiting for the pay off, so why bother crafting good shots or decor or characters?
+TRICK 'R TREAT is a film where every moment counts.
+Writer-director Michael Dougherty (he wrote X-MEN 2) makes it the kind of thing that can turn you completely around on Halloween and horror films, the way THE WARRIORS can turn you around on urban grime!

 The good news is that all this shelving and sitting on it has helped the film turn into something of a cause celebre with the geek circuit (it screened at a lot of horror and monster conventions), and apparently the DVD pre-sold well enough that a sequel is in the works, or at least running through Dougherty's mind.